michaelcmeetup/AE-github/README.md

 - Download the [master archive]() and unzip it somewhere.
 - Open Chrome / Chromium / Opera and go to `chrome://extensions`.
 - Make sure `[ ✓ ] Developer mode` is active.
-- Click `Load unpacked extension` and select the `GitHub ScrumBoard / chrome` folder.
+- Click `Load unpacked extension` and select the `AE-github-master/chrome` folder.
+- Visit your project's Issues page.
+Click Reload (or use `[Ctrl] + [R]`).
+- Generate a Token and paste it to the input field.
-- That's it, done.
+- That's it, you're done.

 ## License